pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 ## Create a layered server profile

-We'll use PingFederate for this example, and create separate layers for:
+We'll use PingFederate and our server profile located in the [pingidentity-server-profiles](../../pingidentity-server-profiles/getting-started/pingfederate) repository.
+We'll create separate layers for:

 * Product license
 * Extensions (such as, Integration Kits and Connectors)
 * OAuth Playground

-These layers will be applied on top of the PingFederate server profile located in the [pingidentity-server-profiles](../../pingidentity-server-profiles/getting-started/pingfederate) repository.
+For this example, these layers will be applied on top of the PingFederate server profile.
+However, you can span configurations across multiple repositories if you want.

-The complete working, layered server profile of the PingFederate example we're doing here is in the [pingidentity-server-profiles/layered-profiles](../../pingidentity-server-profiles/layered-profiles) directory.
+The complete working, layered server profile of the PingFederate example we're building here is in the [pingidentity-server-profiles/layered-profiles](../../pingidentity-server-profiles/layered-profiles) directory.

 Because PingFederate's configuration is file-based, the layering works by copying configurations on top of the PingFederate container’s file system.